vivirbr/runsplitgraphrun/README.md

 ```

 #### Adding credentials - you only need to add this once
-IMPORTANT: Don't store your credentials - run this function directly in your console to avoid having this saved in your script
+❗ IMPORTANT: Don't store your credentials in a script - run this function directly in your console

 ```R
 add_credentials(user='YOUR_USER_FROM_SPLITGRAPH',